JeremyCEY/DSAI-Project/README.md

 ## Objective
 Our team's objective is to understand how sleep is affected by a person's lifestyle choices and find out how to improve sleep quality.
 By inputting your lifestyle choices, we can predict your numeric sleep quality.

+## Dataset
+Our [Sleep Efficiency dataset](https://www.kaggle.com/datasets/equilibriumm/sleep-efficiency) is extracted from Kaggle, which was collected as part of a  study conducted in UK by a research team from the University of Oxfordshire.

 ## Models used
 - KDE Plot